How to integrate the CMP into a Typo3 website?

 - Once the extension is included in the TS Template, goto the backend module “Consent Manager” to configure the Cookie Code.

-- In the “Consent Manager” module, first you can see some instructions regarding the CMP-ID generation which is mandatory to display cookie banner.
+- In the “Consent Manager” module, first you can see some instructions regarding the CMP Code-ID generation which is mandatory to display cookie banner.
 To configure the Cookie settings, click on the “GET STARTED” button below the instructions.
 Then you will be redirected to the “Settings” page.

-- Enter the CMP-ID (which should be mandatory, numeric and greater than zero), choose the blocking mode (Automatic/Semi-Automatic) and enter a custom HTML code (which is optional) and click on the “Submit” button.
+- Enter the CMP Code-ID, choose the blocking mode (Automatic/Semi-Automatic) and enter your CDN (optional) & Host (optional) from your CMP settings and click on the “Submit” button.

 - You’re done.
 Just go to the frontend of the website (Eg: https://www.domain.com/) where the domain name should be replaced with the actual one.